Cell Ranger5.1 (latest), printed on 08/04/2021

 After selecting a reference or uploading a gene list, another violin plot and slider will be visible.
 For the purpose of this tutorial, a mitochondrial fraction upper bound of 5% will be used.

-With the filtering steps done, it is possible to enter custom parameters for either the dimensionality reduction used for clustering, or the parameters for generating the t-SNE plot.
-There are detailed instructions in this step; defaults are recommended, and no action is necessary if the default values are acceptable.
+Under the Adjust reanalyze parameters (for advanced users) dropdown it is possible to enter custom parameters for the dimensionality reduction used for clustering, or the parameters for generating the t-SNE and UMAP plots respectively.
+For each parameter, there are detailed instructions if you select Learn more.
+Defaults are recommended, and no action is necessary if the default values are acceptable.
+In this tutorial, a UMAP projection with default reanalyze parameters was selected.

-Finally, the last step is to review the statistics and name the filtered dataset.
+Finally, the last step is to name the filtered dataset.
 The name will be used in the main window as both the projection and clustering category, so it should be recognizable.
 In this tutorial, the name 'PatientOnly' is appropriate, given that the filtering limited the barcodes to the Patient subset, as well as applying some exclusion of high-UMI, low-feature and high-mito% barcodes.

 Pressing the Recluster button will then kick off the reclustering algorithms.
 In the background, Loupe will run virtually the same principal components, Louvain clustering, and t-SNE algorithms as the Cell Ranger pipeline.

-Run time will depend on your local machine speed, but is most dependent on the number of barcodes going into the reclustering.
-Expect most datasets under 10,000 cells to reprocess in less than two minutes.
-Higher datasets above 30,000 cells may take 10 minutes, and there is a hard cap at 100,000 cells.
+Run time will depend on your local machine speed, but is most dependent on the number of barcodes going into the reclustering, and whether you are running a t-SNE projection, a UMAP projection, or both.
+If only generating a single projection, expect most datasets under 10,000 cells to reprocess in less than two minutes.
+Higher datasets above 30,000 cells may take over 10 minutes, and there is a hard cap at 100,000 cells.
 Datasets near that 100,000-cell limit may take nearly an hour to process.
+Generating both a t-SNE and a UMAP projection will double the processing time.
+To reduce run time, consider only generating a UMAP projection, which will complete in roughly half the time compared to a t-SNE projection for datasets of 20,000 cells and above.

 When reclustering completes, click on the Done button, which will close the workflow window, and bring up the new projection and category in the main window.
+You can now find it under a separate Analysis category in the View Selector.
 The AMLTutorial PatientOnly dataset is shown below:

 All operations in Loupe done while the reclustering-derived projection is visible will be limited to the barcodes in that projection.
 In that manner, it is possible to look up significant genes limited to the reclustered barcodes, see gene expression projections with that cell subset, as well as see clonotype lists limited to the active barcode set.
 In addition, selecting a category derived from a reclustering will automatically load the projection associated with that reclustering.
 However, it is still possible to change projections while a reclustering-derived category is active, to see how the recomputed clusters map onto the larger data.